Chett0/alvie-cli/README.md

   listed.
 The JSON document contains the executable, its arguments, the start/end timestamps, a recap of the output symbols and the parsed hypotheses.
 - `--njobs <n>`: number of configurations to run in parallel (default: `1`, i.e. sequential execution).
+- `-i`, `--interactive`: after running, upload each parsed output to the backend
+- `-n`, `--name`: one or more names under which the parsed output is stored on the backend, one per configuration in the same order they are listed.
+Requires `--interactive`

 The configuration file uses the same format produced by the interactive mode when saving a command.